geekq/workflow/README.markdown

 ### New in the upcoming version 1.3.0

+Retiring Ruby 1.8.7 and Rails 2 support.
+If you still need this older versions despite security issues and missing updates, you can use workflow 1.2.0 or older.
+In your Gemfile put

+    gem 'workflow', '~> 1.2.0'

+or when using github source just reference the v1.2.0 tag.

 ### New in the version 1.2.0

 * Fix issue #98 protected on\_\* callbacks in Ruby 2